goddardpk/z-proto/README.md

 Example of how an evolving Alert Schema and a generic Builder API can produce a valid Object instance.

-Z-API is free of 3rd party frameworks z-api project: Supplies the following
+Z-API is free of 3rd party frameworks

+Z-API project: Supplies the following

   Builder: Which wraps the native framework builder

   BuilderPopulator: Seed Builder with content in Payload

   PayLoad: Contains the hierarchical data in generic property key-value format

   PayLoadFactory: Helps create a PayLoad from any object

   Client: Client proxy to build service and test environment

-z-service project: The z-api implementation classes
+Z-SERVICE project: The z-api implementation classes

-zplat-proto-zrpe1 project:
+Z-PLAT-PROTO-ZRPE1 project:
   Revision 1 of Zrpe protocol (which can be derived anythin: in this case transformed from ecore/genmodel)

-zplat-proto-zrpe2 project:
+Z-PLAT-PROTO-ZRPE2 project:
   Revision 2 of Zrpe protocol (Exammple of Schema change: added description2 to alert record)

+Toy remoting service:
 SpringAlertClient1 has a main method to demonstrate (Spring) client running against Zrpe1 protocol SpringAlertClient2 has a main method to demonstrate a client running against Zrpe2 protocol and still using the older zrep1 process to seed original content first.

 The maven build will auto-generate the Avro (Java) artifacts and the remote client is protected from directly dealing with Avro internal details.
+The Avro.avpr artifacts can be a produced by another upstream process but in this example you can modify to your delight.

 The point is for the a client to essentailly request a service to build an Object by simply providing
 1. A Generic PayLoad (Map)